Apple Tree Partners II

 Venture Round in 2019

-Gala Therapeutics is a privately-held medical device company based in Menlo Park, California, that focuses on developing disease-modifying therapies aimed at improving survival and quality of life for patients with lung cancer, chronic obstructive pulmonary disease (COPD), asthma, and other pulmonary conditions.
-Established in 2015, the company offers innovative solutions that cater to the needs of interventional pulmonologists and thoracic surgeons.
-Its main product consists of a single-use catheter and an electrosurgical generator designed to deliver non-thermal energy to the airways, effectively reducing mucus-producing cells in patients.
-This technology enables healthcare providers to enhance treatment outcomes for their patients, addressing critical challenges in pulmonary disease management.
+Gala Therapeutics is a privately-held medical device company based in Menlo Park, California, that specializes in developing disease-modifying therapies aimed at improving survival and quality of life for patients suffering from pulmonary diseases, including lung cancer, chronic obstructive pulmonary disease (COPD), and asthma.
+Founded in 2015, the company's innovative platform includes a single-use catheter and an electrosurgical generator that deliver non-thermal energy to the airways, effectively reducing mucus-producing cells.
+This technology provides interventional pulmonologists, thoracic surgeons, and other healthcare providers with enhanced tools to treat their patients, ultimately resulting in better medical outcomes.

 Chinook Therapeutics